Funding & Acknowledgements

 Percent Cover Trend Analysis for Boca Ciega Bay Aquatic Preserve

-Drift algae Insufficient data to calculate trend - - - -
+Drift algae Insufficient data - - - -

 Manatee grass Model did not fit the available data 2003 - 2024 - - -

 Halophila, unk.
-Insufficient data to calculate trend - - - -
+Insufficient data - - - -

 SAV Water Column Analysis